-- i. describe detailed and relevant testing methods, which generate accurate data, to measure the success of the solution - ii. explain the success of the solution against the design specification - iii. describe how the solution could be improved - iv. describe the impact of the solution on the client/target audience.
+- ii. explain the success of the solution against the design specification - iii. describe how the solution could be improved - iv. describe the impact of the solution on the client/target audience.

 Achievement level Level descriptor 0 The student does not reach a standard described by any of the descriptors below.
-1.2 The student: i. describes a testing method , which is used to measure the success of the 1-2 solution ii. states the success of the solution.
-The student: i. describes a relevant testing method , which generates data, to measure the success of the solution 3-4 ii. outlines the success of the solution against the design specification based on relevant product testing iii. lists the ways in which the solution could be improved iv. outlines the impact of the solution on the client/target audience.
-The student: i. describes relevant testing methods , which generate data, to measure the success of the solution 5-6 ii. describes the success of the solution against the design specification based on relevant product testing iii. outlines how the solution could be improved iv. describes the impact of the solution on the client/target audience, with guidance .
-The student: i. describes detailed and relevant testing methods, which generate accurate data, to measure the success of the solution 7-8 ii. explains the success of the solution against the design specification based on authentic product testing iii. describes how the solution could be improved iv. describes the impact of the solution on the client/target audience.
+1-2 The student: i. describes a testing method, which is used to measure the success of the solution ii. states the success of the solution.
+3-4 The student: i. describes a relevant testing method, which generates data, to measure the success of the solution ii. outlines the success of the solution against the design specification based on relevant product testing iii. lists the ways in which the solution could be improved iv. outlines the impact of the solution on the client/target audience.
+5-6 The student: i. describes relevant testing methods, which generate data, to measure the success of the solution ii. describes the success of the solution against the design specification based on relevant product testing iii. outlines how the solution could be improved iv. describes the impact of the solution on the client/target audience, with guidance.
+7-8 The student: i. describes detailed and relevant testing methods, which generate accurate data, to measure the success of the solution ii. explains the success of the solution against the design specification based on authentic product testing iii. describes how the solution could be improved iv. describes the impact of the solution on the client/target audience.